BRIEF-Wuhan P&S Information Technology gets regulatory approval to acquire assets

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says gets regulatory approval to acquire assets, trading of shares to resume on May 29
+* Says says gets securities regulator's approval for assets acquisition, shares to resume trade on Nov 9

 Further company coverage: (Reporting by Hong Kong and Singapore newsrooms)